 Flexible, accurate workforce planning, budgeting, and reporting

-The YMCA London South West identified Adaptive Planning as a solution that could give it a clearer view of its finances, without requiring a complete overhaul of its accounting practices and financial model.
+The YMCA London South West identified Adaptive Insights as a solution that could give the nonprofit a clearer view of its finances, without requiring a complete overhaul of its accounting practices and financial model.
 The ability to import data from existing accounting and HR payroll packages has created a single version of the organization’s budgeting data.

 Changes are now reflected in real time and can be viewed and edited by personnel throughout the different sites.
 In addition, there are now no longer risks of glitches or version errors.
 This was especially valuable for the finance team in monitoring staffing, the YMCA’s largest and most important expenditure.
 Tracking payroll had been notoriously difficult, with management split across different sites, projects, and business areas.
 With all the data now rolled into one system, the YMCA is able to create hiring strategies aligned with operational plans, while giving finance and HR instant visibility into current and future employee expenses allocated across programs and locations.

-Long-term capital planning and scenario modelling help fund mission
+Long-term capital planning and scenario modeling help fund mission

 With actuals data from accounting input each month aligned with planning data, the improved data integrity has increased forecasting accuracy and made it easier for the Association to implement long-term planning.
 Its five-year forecast factors in current long-term development projects involving hostels and starter accommodation housing developments to gain insights on the cash flow that will be available over the period.
 It has also allowed the finance department to run shorter-term cash-flow reporting more regularly, with new capabilities in slicing and dicing the data and in producing quality reports to the board.